jasm37/SuperCompW1617/README.md

 3. On supermuc:

-  First load the git module with :
+  First load the git module with:
   ```sh
   module load git
   ```